 The following documents give further guidance for end of year Maths expectations

-At Alban Wood children in Key Stage 2 children learn French.
+At Alban Wood children in Key Stage 2 learn Spanish using Language Angels.
 This is in the form of both written and oral outcomes.
-Through French teaching and learning we aim for our pupils to:
+Through Spanish teaching and learning we aim for our pupils to:

 - discover and develop an appreciation of a range of writing in the language studied.

 All schools are also required to teach religious education – Alban Wood follows the scheme of work set by Hertfordshire.
 Every state-funded school must offer a curriculum which is balanced and broadly based and which:

 • promotes the spiritual, moral, cultural, mental and physical development of pupils at the school and of society